DanJbk/basic_sfm/README.md

 using the command prompt from the project root, run "python src\main.py", commandline arguments are also supported

 # Todo
-* improve data preparation code.
+* optimize data preparation code.
-* add a workflow to append and optimize views for additional cameras gradualy, not all at once.
+* add a workflow to append and optimize views of additional cameras gradualy, not all at once.
+* add self calibration

 # Contributing
 Contributions are welcome!